peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### SetTextAndHtml
-    public Message SetTextAndHtml​(String text, String html) Sets the body of this message to a multipart body with plain text and HTML versions of the same message.
+    public Message SetTextAndHtml​(String text, String html) Sets the body of this message to a multipart body with plain text and Hypertext Markup Language (HTML) versions of the same message.
 The character sequences CR (carriage return, "&#x5c;r" , U+000D), LF (line feed, "&#x5c;n", U+000A), and CR/LF will be converted to CR/LF line breaks.
 Unpaired surrogate code points will be replaced with replacement characters.

 **Parameters:**